 5. Thinking that all brands are the same, big network or small

 All other factors aside, parents usually don’t see the differences between childcare centres operated by big brands and those which are managed by small brands.
 While location is a big one, network is arguably the most important.

 A brand with a large network is more likely to have better trained-teachers, as they have the resources to send teachers for regular courses.
 Big-brand preschools will also have the critical mass for their staff to have productive peer-to peer-sharing sessions.
 Plus, they are more likely to have a structured system and clearer set of practices in place.

 Other than the meal protocol earlier mentioned, My First Skool also practises a standard hygiene protocol across all its centres.
 It conducts hygiene cleaning every week at its centres and every day in the case of any hand, foot and mouth disease (HFMD) outbreak.
 They also follow proper standard operating procedures if any child is down with HFMD.
-There is school cleaning and disinfection daily.

 Each centre follows a clear set of practices, like temperature screening and a general health check every morning before each child is admitted into the school grounds.
 The moment a child shows symptoms of illness, parents will be alerted.
 In the case of HFMD, quarantine rules will apply.

 Smaller brands, however, some of which have more than one CC individually run by different principals, may not have the luxury of such an integrated network and efficient system.